 Inflation aggravated by weak peso but yearend relief coming, says BSP

-An interest rate rate hike – which market watchers expect to be announced after next week’s Monetary Board meeting — may help cap the inflation rate by stabilizing the local currency.
+As such, Bangko Sentral ng Pilipinas Deputy Governor Diwa Guinigundo said that an interest rate hike—which market watchers expect to be announced after next week’s Monetary Board meeting—might help cap the inflation rate by stabilizing the local currency.

-“The economy is robust enough to accommodate a rate hike,” Guinigundo said on the sidelines of a press briefing by the Duterte administration’s economic managers on Tuesday.
+“The economy is robust enough to accommodate a rate hike,” he said, on the sidelines of a press briefing by the Duterte administration’s economic managers yesterday.

-Any rate hike that may be ordered by monetary authorities, he explained, will serve a threefold purpose of buttressing the peso against the US dollar, capping the inflation rate and improving the credibility of the central bank vis-a-vis its mandate of keeping prices stable.
+Guinigundo explained that any rate hike that might be ordered by monetary authorities would serve a threefold purpose of buttressing the peso against the US dollar, capping the inflation rate and improving the credibility of the central bank vis-a-vis its mandate of keeping prices stable.

 “The exchange rate has declined 8 percent year-to-date,” Guinigundo said.
 “So that will be around 0.48 percent [of the latest inflation rate of 6.4 percent].”